spree/spree/guides/src/content/user/products/product_properties.md

 You can add as many "Product Properties" to an individual "Product" as you like - just use the "Add Product Properties" button on the Product Properties page for an individual product.
 ***

 You can also add "Product Properties" on the fly as you're editing a "Product" - you don't have to specify them ahead of time.
-Just be cautious of defining too many similar properties ("Origin", "Country Origin", "Country of Origin").
+Just be careful not to define too many similar properties ("Origin", "Country Origin", "Country of Origin").
 It's best to re-use existing properties wherever you can.